 Inflation-indexed bonds provide a range of advantages, including:

-- Low risk: Issued by governments, they are among the safest investments.
+- Low default risk: Issued mainly by governments or top-rated entities, they are considered very safe investments.

-- Economic hedge: They offer stability in uncertain economic conditions.
+- Economic resilience: They offer stability and value retention even in volatile economic environments.

 How to invest?